NickEinstein1/Lead-Generation-AI-LEGEAI-/README.md

 ## 📖 Overview

-**LEGEAI** is an enterprise-grade AI-powered lead generation and management platform for the insurance industry.
+**LEGEAI** is an enterprise-grade AI-powered lead generation and management platform.
 Built with cutting-edge technology, it combines advanced machine learning, real-time analytics, and intelligent automation to maximize sales efficiency and customer engagement.

 ### ✨ Key Features